yernat-assylbekov/Style-Transfer-with-VGG19/README.md

 ![alt text](https://github.com/yernat-assylbekov/Style-Transfer-with-VGG19/blob/master/images/result5.jpg?raw=true)

-Content weight is 1e4, style weight is 5e1.
-I also use TV regularization with weight 0.0025.
-Larger number of iteration steps may give better results.
+Content weight is 1e4 and style weight is 5e1.
+I also use TV regularization with weight 0.0025 to reduce artifacts.
+Larger number of iteration steps and larger TV regularization weight may give better results.

 ## Usage